johnnychan0706/Danny-s-Diner/Solution.md

     	ON dannys_diner.sales.product_id = dannys_diner.menu.product_id
 GROUP BY customer_id ORDER BY customer_id ASC;
 ````
+- Use SUM and GROUP BY to find the total sales of each customer
+- Use JOIN to merge the sales and menu table as price of product is in the menu table

 ### 2. How many days has each customer visited the restaurant?